Obleskar/pliny_the_stamper/README.md

 A command line program for merging multiple PDFs and bates numbering their pages.

 ###Todo
+- General
     - Enquote file names
+    - Ensure that the output of "merge" and "number" can be piped to the other
+- Bates Numbering
     - Put bates number in top right corner
-- Ensure that the output of "merge" and "number" can be piped to the other
+    - Accept dynamic bates numbering prefixes
+    - Keep original filenames when numbering